PrincetonUniversity/PsyNeuLink/docs/source/ConventionsAndDefinitions.rst

        Represents an output of the Mechanism.
        Takes an item of the Mechanism's `value <Mechanism.value>` as the `variable <State.variable>` for the State's `function <State.function>`, assigns the result as the State's `value <OutputState.value>`, and provides that to one or more efferent PathwayProjections.
-It can also receive one or more modulatory `GatingProjections <GatingProjection>`, that modify the parameter(s) of the State's function, and thereby the State's `value <State.value>`.
+It can also receive one or more `modulatory projections
+       <ModulatoryProjection>` (`ControlProjection` or `GatingProjection`), that modify the parameter(s) of the State's
+       function, and thereby the State's `value <State.value>`.

 * `Functions <Function>` - the most fundamental unit of computation in PsyNeuLink.
 Every `Component` has a Function object, that wraps an executable function together with a definition of its parameters, and modularizes it so that